powergama/powergama/userguide/model_description.md

 There are three alternatives for treating transmission power losses in the simulation, specified through the `lossmethod`:
 - lossmethod = 0: No transmission losses included (default)
-- lossmethod = 1: Linearised model for power losees
+- lossmethod = 1: Linear model for power losees
 - lossmethod = 2: Losses added as load

 To get better approximation for the overall energy balance, transmission losses should be included